 net start bits

-This fix resolved a particularly nasty Windows update stuck at 96% problem on my home desktop.
-Nothing else worked, but resetting these components let the update complete successfully on the next attempt.
+The fix ended up solving a nasty home desktop problem with Windows updating, stuck at 96%** Nothing else worked, but resetting these components allowed the update to go through successfully on the next attempt.

 Preventing Future Windows Update Problems

-Now that you've fixed your stuck update, let's talk about preventing this nightmare from happening again.
+So now that you’ve fixed your stuck update, let’s discuss how to prevent this disaster from occurring again.

-Run Windows Update during times when you don't need your computer.
-Don't start an update five minutes before an important meeting.
-Schedule updates for evenings or weekends when you can afford the downtime.
+Run Windows Update when you do not need the computer.
+Don’t begin an update five minutes before a critical meeting.
+Plan your updates for the evening or weekends when you don’t mind the downtime.

-Don't ignore update notifications for months and then try to install everything at once.
-Smaller, regular updates install faster and cause fewer problems than massive catch-up updates.
+Don’t leave update notifications unattended for months and try to do all the installation at once.
+Regular, smaller updates install more quickly and cause fewer problems than large catch-up updates.

-Configure Windows Update to download updates automatically but let you choose when to install them.
-This gives you control while keeping your system current.
+Set Windows Update to automatically download updates but 🔥 give you the option of installing them.
+This strikes a balance between control and keeping your system updated.

 When Windows Update Stuck Means Bigger Problems